ErpNetDocs/webclient/commands/buttons.md

 ---
 ## Details

-Use to open a side panel "Details" to show selected fields that describe the current record (e.g. Project, Assigned to User, Customer - any field that belongs to the definition of the object).
+Use to open a side panel "Details" with selected fields that describe the current record (e.g. Project, Assigned to User, Customer - any field that belongs to the definition of the object).

 ![picture](pictures/details.png)